TadpoleDisastrous/TCL65R635Comparison/README.md

 talk about this same concept under the name “Dirty Screen Effect.”
 This effect varies on each TV from variations in assembly that cause pressures onto the LCD screen.
 People often refer to this as the “Panel Lottery”.
-The motivation behind this small project is to see where my TCL65R635 purchased from BestBuy on Black Friday 2021 objectively compares to RTING’s review to see if I’ve won the lottery: https://www.rtings.com/tv/reviews/tcl/6-series-r635-2020-qled
+The motivation behind this small project is to see where my TCL65R635 purchased from BestBuy on Black Friday 2021 objectively compares to RTING’s review to see if I’ve won the lottery:<br/>
+https://www.rtings.com/tv/reviews/tcl/6-series-r635-2020-qled

 ## Overview:

-I follow RTING’s test procedure for grey uniformity given the information at: https://www.rtings.com/tv/tests/picture-quality/gray-uniformity-dirty-screen-effect-dse
+I follow RTING’s test procedure for grey uniformity given the information at:<br/>
+https://www.rtings.com/tv/tests/picture-quality/gray-uniformity-dirty-screen-effect-dse

 The standard deviation output does not match that of RTING.
 I can’t be certain exactly how they went